andersc/fastqueue/README.md

 FastQueueASM pointer test ended.
 FastQueueASM Transactions -> 8856282/s
 ```

+The fastest queue I've found is Deaod's solution part of FastQueueCompare.cpp.
+Test with your compiler on your architecture on your CPU to see the result.

+## FastQueue Info

 The queue is a header only template class and is implemented in a few lines of C++.